Understanding Dyslexia: More Than Just Reading and Spelling

-Dyslexia is one of the most common learning differences in the UK, yet it is still frequently missed in schools.
-At This is Dyslexia, based in Canterbury, Kent and supporting families across the UK through in-person and online assessments, we see this pattern every week.
+Dyslexia is one of the most common learning differences in the UK.
+Yet, it is frequently overlooked in schools.
+At This is Dyslexia, based in Canterbury, Kent, we support families across the UK through in-person and online assessments.
+We see this pattern every week.

-Many still associate dyslexia purely with poor reading and spelling.
-In reality, it affects far more than that.
-It can impact memory, processing speed, organisation, writing fluency and confidence.
-A child may read at an average level but struggle to retain what they read, take much longer to write than their peers, or become overwhelmed by spelling and sequencing tasks.
+Many still associate dyslexia solely with poor reading and spelling.
+In reality, it affects much more than that.
+It can impact memory, processing speed, organisation, writing fluency, and confidence.
+A child may read at an average level but struggle to retain what they read.
+They might take much longer to write than their peers or become overwhelmed by spelling and sequencing tasks.
 When schools focus mainly on reading attainment, these children are often overlooked.

 Dyslexia Is More Than Reading and Spelling